zerobcpp/Task-Challenge/README.md

-# someCTF
+# Task/Challenges for various companies.

-Various challenges from some companies.
+Various challenges from x company.